qintarra/C-Sharp/Tasks/C-Sharp_Basics/Bools/README.md

 # Bools and Logic Operators

+### Task Description

+The task has three sections with small sub-tasks in the code files.
+Each sub-task is a small coding exercise.

 ### Bools

 Open the *Booleans.cs* file, and implement all methods by returning a Boolean value.